Xorlent/Orcaslicer-Qidi-Plus-4/README.md

   - In my testing of their generic PETG profile, I recommend slowing all print speeds by 35-40% and increasing the flow ratio to .96 as a starting point
 - The print bed on the unit I received is one of the truest original equipment plates I have measured, showing less than .2mm total runout and less than .15mm across all but one corner.
   - DO manually level the fully heated bed twice in succession before doing any other calibration for best results
+  - In the printer's Start G code, I recommend making the following edits
+    - Move "M104 S[nozzle_temperature_initial_layer]" down three lines so it is above, "G4 3000"
-  - In the printer's Start G code, I recommend changing the line, "G4 3000" to "G4 500000" to give the large bed more time to heat soak
+    - Add the line "G4 500000" above "M104 S[nozzle_temperature_initial_layer]" to give the large bed more time to heat soak

 ## License
 QIDIStudio is licensed under the GNU Affero General Public License, version 3.
 QIDIStudio is based on BambuStudio by Bambu Lab.